StormRobert/StormRobert/README.md

 **`Software Developer`**

-"Hey there! 👋 I'm a junior full-stack developer, passionate about crafting my version of the digital world from scratch.
+"Hey there! 👋 I'm a full-stack developer, passionate about crafting my version of the digital world from scratch.
 I thrive on collaborative projects, working closely with peers to plan, design, and tackle real-life challenges with code.
 From the foundational stages to adding artistic touches, I'm on a journey of continuous learning and building.
 Excited to contribute and grow in this dynamic coding community!"

 ### 🧰 My Tool Box
 <img align="left" alt="Linux" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" />